 Harambeans are African innovators who have pledged “to work together as one” to unlock the potential of Africa.
-Over the last decade, Harambeans has spawned a series of tech-enabled unicorns such as Andela, Flutterwave, and Yoco, which have collectively generated over 3000 jobs, raised over $700m from Google Ventures, CRE Ventures, and Accel.
+Over the last decade, Harambeans has spawned a series of tech-enabled unicorns such as Andela, Flutterwave, Go1, and Yoco, which have collectively generated over 3000 jobs, raised over $1bn from Google Ventures, CRE Ventures, Accel, and SoftBank.

 African innovators interested in becoming Harambeans must submit an application to the Alliance and be interviewed by Harambeans.
 Candidates who make it past the interview stage are given the designation of Harambean Affiliates and invited to attend the Harambeans Bretton Woods Symposium, where they will be officially recognized as Associates of the Harambe Entrepreneur Alliance.

 The Harambeans Bretton Woods Symposium (HBWS) is the annual gathering of the Alliance and serves as an opportunity to welcome the new Class of Harambeans.
 It is the place where African Innovators become Harambeans and a collection of strangers become a lifelong family.
 During this four-day gathering, each new class of Harambeans is immersed in the culture, values, and traditions of our Alliance.